agentos-project/agentos/documentation/includes/intro.rst

 ==================================

 PCS is an open source **Python API, command line interface, and public web registry** for building, running, and sharing Python programs.
-PCS:
+The goals of PCS are to:

-* Makes program execution reproducible.
+* Make Python program execution reproducible.

-* Transparently manages Python virtual environments while providing a Python API for ``pip`` and ``virtualenv``.
+* Transparently manage Python virtual environments while providing a Python API for ``pip`` and ``virtualenv``.

-* Simplifies experiment tracking and code sharing.
+* Simplify experiment tracking and code sharing.

 PCS does this by allowing you to explicitly specify dependencies and parameters for your program and then providing a thin runtime (currently based on `MLflow